Hair Salon Loyalty Programme: Rebook 70% of Clients

 FaveCard Team

-A hair salon loyalty program is a rewards system that encourages clients to return by offering incentives like free treatments, styling upgrades, or service discounts after a set number of visits.
-According to Zenoti’s 2025 Beauty and Wellness Benchmark Report, repeat clients generate 80% of salon revenue - despite representing only 42% of the customer mix.
+A hair salon loyalty programme is a rewards system that encourages clients to return by offering incentives like free treatments, styling upgrades, or service discounts after a set number of visits.
+Whether you run a standalone hair salon, a beauty salon with hairdressing services, or a chair-rental studio, the principle is the same: reward repeat visits and bridge the gap between appointments.
+According to Zenoti’s 2025 Beauty and Wellness Benchmark Report, repeat clients generate 80% of salon revenue, despite representing only 42% of the customer mix.

 Why Hair Salons Struggle With Client Retention

-Hair salons face a unique retention challenge that coffee shops, restaurants, and even nail salons don’t.
+Hair salons and hairdressers face a unique retention challenge that coffee shops, restaurants, and even nail salons don’t.

 The problem isn’t service quality.
 It’s time.